vmstan/gravity-sync/README.md

 ## Setup Steps

 1. Read the installation Requirements!
+2. Prepare your Pi-hole hosts.
-2. Install Gravity Sync to your Pi-hole.
+3. Install Gravity Sync to your secondary Pi-hole.
-3. Configure your Gravity Sync installation.
+4. Configure your Gravity Sync installation.
-4. Test your Gravity Sync install.
+5. Test your Gravity Sync install.
-5. Automate future synchronizations.
+6. Automate future synchronizations.
+7. Profit.

 ## Requirements

 - Pi-hole 5.0 (or higher) must already be installed on at least two systems, using any of the Linux distribution that Pi-hole is [certified to run on](https://docs.pi-hole.net/main/prerequesites/#supported-operating-systems).
 - While it is possible to leverage container/Docker deployments of Pi-hole and Gravity Sync, this configuration is currently not officially supported.
 Instructions here assume a "native" installation of Pi-hole.
-- You will need to make sure that you have `SUDO` enabled for the user accounts on both the primary and secondary Pi-hole.
+- You will need to make sure that you have a Linux user account designated on both Pi-hole systems with `sudo` abilities on both the primary and secondary Pi-hole.
 Most of the pre-built images available for the Raspberry Pi already have this configured.
 During configuration you will be prompted to enable this for your Gravity Sync user.
-- Make sure `SSH` and `RSYNC` are installed on both the primary and secondary Pi-hole prior to installation.
-These two binaries are what does the heavy lifting between your Pi-hole nodes.
-In the past, Dropbear was supported but this has proven problematic.
-If you're using a ultra-lightweight Pi distribution (such as DietPi) that uses Dropbear by default, you will need to convert to OpenSSH as of Gravity Sync version 2.2.
+- Make sure OpenSSH `ssh` and `rsync` commands are available on both the primary and secondary Pi-hole prior to installation.
+These two binaries are what do the heavy lifting between your Pi-hole nodes.
+If you're using a ultra-lightweight Pi distribution (such as DietPi) that uses Dropbear by default, you will need to convert to OpenSSH.
 - You will need to make sure that `SQLite3` is installed on both Pi-hole systems, in order for the backup and restore functions against the databases to completely successfully.
 This should be covered by the installation of Pi-hole or already installed on most Linux distros.

 ### Pi-hole Architecture